Konrad Mägi: Final years

 After his return to Tartu, Mägi began teaching still-life and landscape painting.
 By the mid-1920s, he was terminally ill.
 During his life and in hindsight, doctors have suspected he may have suffered from gastric ulcers, gastritis, rheumatism, radiculitis and tuberculosis.
 In 1924, Mägi left for Germany to be treated in a sanatorium.
 During the two months he spent there, he was on his feet barely three or four days.
 In 1925, he returned to Estonia, where he was treated in an internal disease clinic.
 His irritability intensified and that has in hindsight been associated with a possible diagnosis of schizophrenia, which could have been caused by untreated neurosyphilis.
-At the end of May, his students took him to a mental hospital, where his health deteriorated irreversibly.
-Konrad Mägi died on 15 August 1925 at 13:20 at the age of 46.
+At the end of May, his students took him to a mental hospital, where his health deteriorated irreversibly. he died on 15 August 1925 at 13:20 at the age of 46.

 Portraits

-Back in Estonia, Mägi stayed at his sister's place in Tartu.
-In 1913, he began painting commissioned portraits, and during the following years he mainly painted upper-class ladies.
+Back in Estonia, Mägi stayed with his sister in Tartu.
+In 1913, he began painting commissioned portraits and during the following years he mainly painted upper-class ladies.
 He would also approach potential models himself, asking them if they would pose for him.
 He had a special interest in depicting characters from other ethnic groups: Jewish, Roma or Polish people, etc.